 The sooner any cancer can be correctly diagnosed, the better chances of a complete cure for the person concerned.
-However, some cancers are not as easy to diagnose as others.
-Neuroendocrine Tumours (NETs) is one of the difficult to diagnose cancers due to the vague symptoms which may be mistaken for other diseases and routine illnesses and there are reports of some lengthy diagnostic delays.
+However, some cancers are in the ‘difficult to diagnose’ category.
+Neuroendocrine Tumours (NETs) is in this category due to the vague symptoms which may be mistaken for other diseases and routine illnesses.
+This is one of the reasons there have been many lengthy diagnostic delays.
 In many cases, it can be very quiet leading to diagnosis at very advanced stages.

 In some cases it can be a little bit noisy.
-For example, the most common misdiagnosis appears to be irritable bowel syndrome (IBS), asthma, or menopause.
+For example, the most common misdiagnosis appears to be Irritable Bowel Syndrome (IBS), asthma, or menopause.
 Patients complain of abdominal pain, wheezing, shortness of breath, diarrhea, flushing, palpitations and a whole host of other minor issues.
 There are even extreme cases where patients have been told they may have a mental illness following constant visits to their local doctors.
 These cases can lead to months or even years of delay from the onset of symptoms, with around half of patients diagnosed at an advanced stage of disease and metastases at initial presentation.
-I have heard of very extreme cases where people have waited 15 years (plus) for the correct diagnosis.